pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 element Treatment) and as `doco:Section` as in the cases we look at Treatment is also a section of the document.

-**Remark and example 2** (linking treatments to the articles they reside in):
+**Remark and example 2.** How to link treatments to the articles they reside in?
 Every article is represented in RDF using the [FaBiO](http://www.sparontologies.net/ontologies/fabio) ontology as `fabio:JournalArticle`.
 Key here is that the article is linked to different sub-article level elements such as treatments (see later) via the use of the